AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 This command is identical to the BASIC `MODE` keyword.

 Changing the screen mode will reset the graphics system, returning most settings to their defaults.
-The current cursor behaviour (as defined using `VDU 23, 16, x, y`) will be retained.
+The current cursor behaviour (as defined using [`VDU 23, 16, x, y`](#cursor-behaviour)) will be retained.

 ## `VDU 23, n`: Re-program display character / System Commands

-This command serves two purposes.
+The `VDU 23` command serves two purposes.

 Firstly when `n` is in the range of 32-255 it will re-program the character in the system font at the given character code.
 This is useful for redefining the character set, or for adding custom characters to the system character set.
 The format of the command in this mode is:
 ```